iamnypz/homelab/README.md

 ### Virtualization server
 Chassis: Gutted old SATABEAST chassis (cut in half, removed the power rear part).
 I just love the looks of that chassis.
-So i ordered a GPU-mining mobo plate from Amazon och placed the mobo plate in the chassis so I could fix the mobo in the chassis.
+So i ordered a GPU-mining mobo tray from Amazon och placed the mobo tray in the chassis so I could fix the mobo in the chassis.

 PSU: Seasonic Focus Plus 750W